 - Strain for ten minutes at a time to poop but with no excretion.

-- Excrete dry, hard, and pellet-shaped stool, which is visibly devoid of fluid.
+- Excrete dry, hard, and pellet-shapediXSmall, round, hard, or tube-shaped lumps of something stool, which is visibly devoid of fluid.

 - Often act fussy, especially while straining.